JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 ### `description`
 {id="idea-plugin__description"}

-The plugin description displayed on the JetBrains Marketplace plugin page and in the IDE Plugin Manager.
+The plugin description displayed on the JetBrains Marketplace plugin page and in the <control>Plugins</control> settings dialog.

 Simple HTML elements, like text formatting, paragraphs, lists, etc., are allowed and must be wrapped into `<![CDATA[` ... `]]>` section.